daniellavoie/resume/README.md

 ### Kubik ERP System

-I started Kubik has I couldn't find any lightweight ERP system for the book store of my girlfriend.
+I started Kubik as I couldn't find any lightweight ERP system for the book store of my girlfriend.
 Kubik ended up being a SaaS friendly piece of software.
-It handles, supplier order reception, inventory, cash register, invoices, etc.
+It handles supplier order reception, inventory, cash register, invoices, etc.

 Backend end is built on Spring Boot and front end on Angular JS 1.
 New instances of the platform are deployed on demand with Docker.
-The software is currently used into 2 stores and manages yearly a 300 000€ turnover.
+The software is currently used by 2 different book stores and manages a 300 000€ turnover yearly.

 Rich sales reporting are provided with Elasticsearch and Kibana.